Heap Vulnerabilities

 return ptr;

-is too large, the number will wrap around to something negative or small.
+nis too large, the number will wrap around to something negative or small. - if

 - subtraction for addition overflow: